This page uses javascript to help render elements, if you have problems please enable javascript.

 Eligibility

 Current CSUF part-time and full-time faculty and staff are eligible.
-WAC LIAISONS Portfolios and Travel Grant applications will be evaluated by the WAC LIAISONS Advisory Committee.
+WAC Portfolios and Travel Grant applications will be evaluated by the WAC Advisory Committee.

 Benefits

-WAC LIAISONS Certificate recipients receive a letter of commendation from the Director of the Faculty Development Center for their FAR files, an electronic certificate (“badge”) for their webpage, and eligibility to apply for a grant of up to $800 for travel to a WAC LIAISONS- or writing-related scholarly conference.
+WAC Certificate recipients receive a letter of commendation from the Director of the Faculty Development Center for their FAR files, an electronic certificate (“badge”) for their webpage, and eligibility to apply for a grant of up to $800 for travel to a WAC- or writing-related scholarly conference.

 WAC LIASIONS circle logo